nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

 Notes
 ---

-TODO:
-add more edge cases in spreadsheet

 add tests
    ~ defs --- Done
    ~ db -- Done
    ~ parsers -- Done   --- needs edge cases
     mapping_add -- Done for important methods, -- argparse logic only remains ~ spreadsheet_utils ~ -- Done
+   Frontend

+* ~ add parse from export format ~ Done
-~ add parse from export format ~ Done
+* ~ add parse from export format where the root doc is a standard and it links to cres or groups ~ Done
-~ add parse from export format where the root doc is a standard and it links to cres or groups ~ Done ~ add parse from spreadsheet with unknown standards (for key,val in items add_standard) ~ Done ~ merge spreadsheet to yaml and mapping add, they do the same thing ~ Done ~ add the ability for standards to link other standards, then you can handle assigning CREs yourself ~ Done ~ support importing yaml export files of more than 1 levels deep ~ Done ~ add export for Standards unmapped to CREs as lone standards (useful for visibility) ~ Done ~ add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x ~ Done
+* ~ add parse from spreadsheet with unknown standards (for key,val in items add_standard) ~ Done
+* ~ merge spreadsheet to yaml and mapping add, they do the same thing ~ Done
+* ~ add the ability for standards to link other standards, then you can handle assigning CREs yourself ~ Done
+* ~ support importing yaml export files of more than 1 levels deep ~ Done
+* ~ add export for Standards unmapped to CREs as lone standards (useful for visibility) ~ Done
+* ~ add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x ~ Done
-~ add parse from export format ~ Done
+* ~ add parse from export format ~ Done

-~ make into flask rest api ~ Done
+* ~ make into flask rest api ~ Done
-~   refer use case (search by cre) ~ Done
+* ~   refer use case (search by cre) ~ Done
-~   search by standard ~ Done
+* ~   search by standard ~ Done
-add db integration of tags
+* add db integration of tags
-   ~ add tags in db  (search by tag, export with tags etc) ~ Done add parser integration of tags (parse the new new new spreadsheet template which incorporates tags) ~ add search by tag in rest and frontend ~ Done
+   * ~ add tags in db  (search by tag, export with tags etc) ~ Done add parser integration of tags (parse the new new new spreadsheet template which incorporates tags) ~ add search by tag in rest and frontend ~ Done